Large group of pheasants

 A LARGE GROUP OF PHEASANTS ON A PRIVATE ESTATE

-Large group of pheasant on a private estate
+Large group of pheasants on a private estate

 Following a herd instinct will not lead to self-actualisation